EdFuentetaja/EdFuentetaja.github.io/_posts/2016-05-01-clock_recovery_in_gnu_ais.markdown

 * Slow correction factor.
 * Misjudgements in the early/late crossing assessment.

-I'm not going to enter into something that at first sight I consider missing from the code and it's the handling of a negative number ever getting into `rx->pll`.
+I'm not going elaborate into something that at first sight I consider missing from the code and it's the handling of a negative number ever getting into `rx->pll`.

 On the positive side I have to say that the code does an excellent job in most cases and its conceptual simplicity and straightforward implementation.
 This can be a key feature when the code runs on a limited embedded processor, although that's not the case of GNU AIS which is targeting a computer running a full OS such as Linux.

 I'm concluding this article now.
-Next I'll cover the M&amp;M clock recovery that is used on a different AIS decoder.
+Next I'll cover the M&amp;M clock recovery algorithm that is used by another popular AIS SDR decoder.
 After that I'll propose an alternative approach.

 [img1]:    /images/AIS/signal_timing.png
 [img2]:    /images/AIS/signal_timing_zoom.png